pulumi/pulumi-hugo/themes/default/content/docs/guides/crossguard/_index.md

 ## Getting Started

-To get started with Pulumi CrossGuard, [download and install Pulumi]({{< relref "/docs/get-started/install" >}}).
+To get started with Pulumi Policy as Code, [download and install Pulumi]({{< relref "/docs/get-started/install" >}}).
 Afterwards, try the [Getting Started tutorial]({{< relref "./get-started" >}}).

-## Pulumi CrossGuard policies for AWS (AWSGuard)
+## Pulumi Policy as Code policies for AWS (AWSGuard)

-In addition to being able to implement your own CrossGuard policies, we've also created a set of policies that codifies best practices for AWS that you can adopt and use in a Policy Pack.
+In addition to being able to implement your own policies, we've also created a set of policies that codifies best practices for AWS that you can adopt and use in a Policy Pack.
 AWSGuard is a configurable library that you can use to enforce best practices for your own Pulumi stacks or organization.
 [Learn more and get started with AWSGuard]({{< relref "./awsguard" >}}).

 ## Configuring Policy Packs